 Ashby

-Ashby integrates recruiting automation with advanced analytics.
-Automation supports execution, while reporting highlights where processes slow down or break down.
+Ashby pairs recruiting automation with strong analytics.
+Automation supports the work, while reporting shows where processes slow down or break.

-This combination appeals to teams that want visibility alongside operational control.
+This mix appeals to teams that want clear view along with day-to-day control.

 Key Capabilities